OpenAnimal/OpenAnimal/LLM_VLM/README.md

 ## Large Language Models and Visual Language Models

-The plugin supports multiple levels of cognition, ranging from low-level socio-dynamic behavior to higher-level reasoning and analysis.
+The plugin supports multiple levels of cognition, ranging from low-level (current focus) to higher-level reasoning and analysis.
 For advanced cognitive layers, integration with Large Language Models (LLMs) and Visual Language Models (VLMs) is provided.
+A more general C++ interface for the Blueprint Graph for communication and automatic prompt formatting is available, but not tested yet.

 ### Local LLM/VLM Execution via Ollama

 To maintain the plugin’s philosophy of supporting standalone, offline, and self-contained operation, Ollama is used as the local provider for LLM and VLM inference.
 Ollama allows hosting both lightweight and complex models locally with minimal setup effort.

 Download [Ollama](https://ollama.com/)

+There are other providers to host LLM/VLMs - these should work in principle, but the prompt formatting might have to be adjusted.

 ### Blueprint-Based Prompt Generation